lordfeck/rsru/README.md

 RSRU will also generate image thumbnails and RSS feeds for you.

 # How do I RSRU?
-If you're eager to try RSRU, instructions are available here: [docs/HOWTO.md](RSRU Howto).
+If you're eager to try RSRU, instructions are available here: [RSRU Howto](docs/HOWTO.md).
 The documentation covers installation, configuration, customisation and everyday operation.

 *Note*: Documentation is currently a work in progress!